Ventoy is a popular open source tool for creating bootable media on a USB Stick. The new version can save the existing data on the stick.

 The Ventoy developer describes the process on this page on the site.

-• This is because the Windows APIs only support NTFS compression.
-For FAT32 you can do a non-destructive first to NTFS.
+- This is because Windows APIs only support NTFS shrinkage.
+For FAT32 you can first make a non-destructive conversion to NTFS.

 Select Options> non-destructive install to install Ventoy on the device without deleting existing data.